frankier/awesome-institutional-hpc/README.md

 ## Networking

  * [sshuttle](https://github.com/sshuttle/sshuttle) - This program can help if you need to connect from outside of campus and the VPN doesn't get you where you want.
  * [lsyncd](https://github.com/lsyncd/lsyncd) - A program to sync your files to a remote server, e.g. a HPC login node.
-This allows a workflow where you can develop and run smoke tests locally, and then switch to HPC for full runs.
+This allows a workflow where you can develop and run smoke tests locally, and then seemlessly switch to HPC for full runs.

 ## Fancy shell sessions